raiden-network/raiden/docs/spec.rst

 - Updating the counter party transfer.
 - Withdrawing the lock on the closed channel.

-The number of blocks for the above is named reveal_timeout.
+The number of blocks for the above is named :term:`reveal_timeout`.

 .. topic:: Alternative Protocol Implementation
 	   The reveal timeout is large because sudden bursts of ethereum transactions will saturate the block chain (after the block gas is used the block cannot append more transactions).
 This delays the processing of closing/withdraw transactions enough that token loss is possible.
 At the same time it is impossible to predict how long these bursts will be.
 Ideally the smart contract would be able compute the unlock operations that could have been executed and count lock expiration to the available gas slots.